 These are on par with other filters for pore size.
 One of the most limiting factors is that neither of these filters is capable of producing clean water for cooking or other needs.
 The lifespan of the filters range somewhere between 1000 and 5000 liters and will need to be cleaned between uses.

 Note that these are really a one person option.
 If you have a family, you may need multiple filters to fill their needs.

 Straw and bottle style filters are often a great choice for a bug out bag and are some of the best survival water filters there are.

 Ultraviolet treatment devices are less of a filter and more of a purifier.
 These are the only option that is capable of neutralizing viruses which can be a huge benefit.
 They will treat all pathogens in water but do nothing for chemicals or other contaminants.

 These are the only treatment system that requires power but as long as you have batteries and the bulb lasts, you can treat water without concern for capacity.
 They are somewhat limited in the amount they can treat at once but treatment only takes about 90 seconds.
 Just ensure you have decent water to start with.

 That answer will depend on your local environment and your personal needs.
 If you plan to carry the filter on long treks, the lighter filters like a straw or squeeze filter may be your best bet.
 If you are treating water for multiple people, a gravity or pump filter may be the choice for you.

-Regardless of which system you choose there are a few points to keep in mind.
+Regardless of which system you choose there are a few points to keep in mind if you’re looking for the best survival water filter.
 None of the filters above treat for chemicals in the water so choose your source wisely.
 With the exception of UV option, none treat for viruses.
 In North America, waterborne viruses are very rare but in other parts of the world, they can be a concern.
 Perhaps combining a UV filter with another system may be your best bet.
 And remember, when the water is suspect, boil it!